Skip to main content

 The DMV can recommend and make changes to the regulations that do not appear in the current Regulatory Agenda.
 The DMV will update the regulatory Agenda as other proposed changes are considered.

-4. Part 78 – Amend Part 78 to prohibit a dealer from selling a vehicle with a prior unresolved lien.
+7. Part 78 – Amend Part 78 to prohibit a dealer from selling a vehicle with a prior unresolved lien and address other problematic practices.

-7. Subchapter F– Amend Subchapter F to require any licensed or registered entity or person to comply with all Commissioner’s Rules and Regulations and the Vehicle and Traffic Law as applicable.
+10. Subchapter F– Clarify Subchapter F to require any licensed or registered entity or person to comply with all Commissioner’s Rules and Regulations and the Vehicle and Traffic Law as applicable.